 - Use a mixture of media, text, graphics, diagrams, video and audio.
 It will keep your audience engaged and make your presentation much more interesting.
 But please use meaningful images and test out the tech first.
 There is nothing worse than things not working as it just puts more pressure on you.

-Click on the link below to go to our website and see the full course outline, Powerpoint Professional Presentations.
+See the full course outline, Powerpoint Professional Presentations.

 You can email us on firstname.lastname@example.org to book your place or if you have any questions.